- About Me

 "Pretty Girls Everywhere" is a catchy and rhythmic, groovy piece of upbeat, rocking blues.
 Champion Jack Dupree's "Third Degree" is a genuine, slow-burning, bassy blues.
 John Mayall is back again, with another corking instrumental, "Steppin' Out", once more featuring that buzzy guitar.
 Then we get some authentic blues in "Train To Nowhere" by Savoy Brown and "Roll Me Over" from Curtis Jones.

 Zoot Money's "Get On The Right Track Baby" is very jazzy and Georgie Fame-like.
 Mae Mercer's "Sweet Little Angel" is a storming piece of guitar and piano solid blues.
 There really is so much good material on here.
 The Graham Bond Organisation have featured on some of the other compilations in this series.
 They were an impressive outfit who, unfortunately, never quite made it.
+They featured future Cream members bassist Jack Bruce and drummer Ginger Baker, so no wonder they were good.
 Here they give us the thumping "Strut Around".

 The remaining John Mayall, Eddie Boyd, Champion Jack Dupree, Savoy Brown and Alexis Korner tracks are all excellent.
 A rarity is a young Rod Stewart's "I'm Gonna Move To The Outskirts Of Town".